 You might think your dog is just slowing down with age.
 But I have seen senior dogs who could outplay the youngest of them.
 It is not age that will slow your dog down.
 It is most likely pain or another medical problem.
 Please, do always keep that in mind.

 When your dog becomes lethargic, he is talking to you.

-He is saying, “I really feel like crap, please, do something.”
-It’s kind of the equivalent of a person saying, “I think I should see a doctor.”
+He says, “I really feel like crap.
+Please, do something.”
+It’s the equivalent of a person saying, “I think I should see a doctor.”

 Is Severe Lethargy an Emergency?